farseerfc/farseerfc/content/tech/pacvis.en.rst

 About the last thing "relations between packages", I once saw the diagram of `macOS Architecture <https://en.wikipedia.org/wiki/Architecture_of_OS_X>`_ and Android System Architecture, and I was impressed by the layered hierarchy in these diagrams.
-I was wondering since then that *is it possible to draw a similar layered architecture diagram for modern Linux desktop* ?
+I was wondering since then, *is it possible to draw a similar layered architecture diagram for modern Linux desktop* ?
-Or will it be much different?
-I can find hierarchy diagram for Linux kernel or Xorg graphic stack on Wikipedia or other sites, but I don't know such a diagram for the whole distribution.
+Or *will a Linux desktop be much different*?
+I can find out hierarchy diagrams for Linux kernel or Xorg graphic stack on Wikipedia or other sites, but I don't know such diagrams for the whole distribution.
 And further I thought, can I *draw such diagram from the dependency relationships between packages automatically*?